sarankoundinya2000/LLM_from_scratch/README.md

 # **Build a Large Language Model (From Scratch)**

-Welcome to the GitHub repository for **"Build a Large Language Model (From Scratch)"!** This repository contains my detailed notes, code implementations, and additional resources inspired by the book *Build a Large Language Model (From Scratch)* by **Sebastian Raschka**.
+Welcome to the GitHub repository for **"Build a Large Language Model (From Scratch)"!** This repository contains my detailed notes, code implementations, and additional resources

 Here, I have recreated and modified key components of a transformer-based large language model, adding my own tweaks and explanations for enhanced understanding.